nonomal/librespeed_speedtest/doc.md

 Requirements:

 * Apache 2 (nginx and IIS also supported).
 A fast internet connection is required (possibly gigabit), and the web server must accept large POST requests (up to 20MB)
-* PHP 5.4 or newer
+* PHP 5.4 or newer (8.0 required for ISP and distance detection)
 * OpenSSL and its PHP module (this is usually installed automatically by most distros)

 To install a backend, simply copy all the files in the `backend` folder to your backend server.